 Notice that Voldemort doesn't say "pure blood."
 Considering that Voldemort himself is not a Pure-Blood, this is perhaps an intentional turn of the phrase.
 Of course, he has successfully kept that detail of his past a secret.
-At the point of reconisdering the safety of his horcruxes, Voldemort will realise that Dumbledore might have cottened on to the details of his birth, but for now he thinks his secret is safe.
+At the point of reconsidering the safety of his horcruxes, Voldemort will realise that Dumbledore might have cottoned on to the details of his birth, but for now he thinks his secret is safe.

 "Severus!
 Help me!"